zemogle/ada_website/content/education/myadventure.md

 ## Activity

-- Introduce Ada’s Adventures in Science using the powerpoint presentation
+Introduce Ada’s Adventures in Science using the powerpoint presentation.
+The aim of the introduction is to show how to communicate scientific, and potentially complex, ideas using comic books.

 - Split students into groups of around 2-3 (if they are already in groups, then you can just use those)
 - Give each group 6 words from Science Word List.
 - Give each group 1 Scenario from the Scenario List